How Flag Fashion Can Be A Form Of Protest

 Take the symbolism of wearing the American flag, which is supposed to represent the 50 states of the union.
 Especially since former President Trump won the White House in 2016, it has become associated with right-leaning groups that espouse anti-immigrant, racist sentiments.
 This message came to undeniably sharp focus when MAGA supporters stormed the capitol in January 2021, many of them parading American flags to support their untrue belief that the election was stolen from "real Americans."

 “Even though it claims to represent freedom, it doesn't represent freedom for many individuals,” says Strings.
-"For people of color, the [American] flag represents something more insidious.”
+"For people of colour, the [American] flag represents something more insidious.”

 She argues that the American flag also represents “Indian removal, pushing Latinx people out of border towns, and the death of Black bodies,” and that people wearing it should acknowledge that history, as well as the recent uptick in right-wing use of the American flag.
 As a result, many communities in the U.S. turn to their own group's flags, including the Afro-American flag, Native American flags, and LGBTQ+ flags.